kitnil/awesome/README.md

 ## Java

+- [cidrcalculator](https://github.com/rmceoin/cidrcalculator) - CIDR Calculator is a simple Android based IP subnet calculator for network engineers to quickly determine what the address range is of a subnet.
+- [awesome-android-complete-reference](https://github.com/amitshekhariitbhu/awesome-android-complete-reference) - Awesome Android references for everything like best practices, performance optimization, etc.
+- [YalpStore](https://github.com/yeriomin/YalpStore) - Download apks from Google Play Store
+- [Fast-Android-Networking](https://github.com/amitshekhariitbhu/Fast-Android-Networking) - 🚀 A Complete Fast Android Networking Library that also supports HTTP/2 🚀
 - [nextcloud-notes](https://github.com/stefan-niedermann/nextcloud-notes) - 📔 Android client for Nextcloud Notes app.
 - [multivnc](https://github.com/bk138/multivnc) - MultiVNC is a cross-platform Multicast-enabled VNC viewer using wxWidgets and libvncclient .
 It runs on Unix, Mac OS X and Windows.
 Features include support for most encodings, ZeroConf service discovery and a seamless edge control mode á la x2vnc.
 There also is a mobile (Android) version with a different feature set available.
 - [java8-tutorial](https://github.com/winterbe/java8-tutorial) - Modern Java - A Guide to Java 8